 - A night-time cough or wheeze is troublesome.

 - Your peak flow readings are lower than normal.

 - You need a reliever inhaler more often than usual.

 - See a doctor urgently if you develop severe symptoms that are not eased by a reliever inhaler.
 In particular, if you have difficulty talking due to shortness of breath.
 You may need emergency treatment with high-dose reliever medicine and other treatments, sometimes in hospital.
 A severe asthma attack can be life-threatening.

 - You should have an influenza immunisation every autumn (the flu jab) if you need continuous or repeated use of high-dose inhaled steroids and/or take steroid tablets and/or have had an episode of asthma which needed hospital admission.

-- Inhaled corticosteroids for the treatment of chronic asthma in adults and in children aged 12 years and over; NICE Technology Appraisals, March 2008
+Inhaled corticosteroids for the treatment of chronic asthma in adults and in children aged 12 years and over; NICE Technology Appraisal Guidance, March 2008

-- Inhaled corticosteroids for the treatment of chronic asthma in children under the age of 12 years; NICE Technology Appraisals, November 2007
+Inhaled corticosteroids for the treatment of chronic asthma in children under the age of 12 years; NICE Technology Appraisal Guidance, November 2007

 Omalizumab for treating severe persistent allergic asthma (review of technology appraisal guidance 133 and 201); NICE Technology Appraisal Guidance, April 2013

 Hi group!Well, chesty cough in high pollen season this summer in UK led to Dr diagnosis of high pollen irritation of lungs, then of asthma, tho inhaler given largely ineffective.
 So low key if...mic71403